Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/onpreminstallation.md

 5. Install **Profitbase Installation Manager 5.x.x.x.** If it does not already exist on the app server, you can download it from [here](https://download.profitbase.com/Installer/).

+> [!NOTE]
+> Update Profitbase Installation Manager
+> Before upgrading to InVision 2023.5 or newer, it is important to use Profitbase Installation Manager 5.3.0.3.
+Installing or upgrading to 2023.5 using a previous version of Profitbase Installation Manager will fail.

 6. Run **Profitbase Installation Manager** to install the software and database (see instructions below).
 During the installation, you need to provide the **Azure Service Bus connection string** and **topic** from step **2b**.

 <br/>